Jill Duggar Responds To Allegation That She’s ‘Been Brainwashed Into Being A Baby Factory’

 A photo posted by Jill Dillard (@jillmdillard) on

 Most of Jill Duggar’s followers responded to the picture by congratulating her on her second pregnancy or commenting on how adorable Israel is.
 However, a few commenters expressed their concerns about the life that Jill is leading.
 So far, the only Duggar girls who have moved out of their parents’ home had to get married to do so.
-Because of this, some fans of the family believe that Jill’s parents only offered her two options when she became an adult: She had to get married and start having babies, or she had to stay home and help her mother with the housework like 27-year-old Jana Duggar does.
+Because of this, some fans of the family believe that Jill’s parents only offered her two options when she became an adult.
+She had to get married and start having babies, or she had to stay home and help her mother with the housework like 27-year-old Jana Duggar does.

 “She has been brainwashed into being a baby factory, waste of a life,” @kirst2543 wrote in response to Jill’s Instagram post.